dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 ![Students Edit page](intro/_static/student-edit30.png)

 The UI style of this site is based on the built-in project templates.
-The tutorial's focus is on how to use EF Core, not how to customize the UI.
+The tutorial's focus is on how to use EF Core with ASP.NET Core, not how to customize the UI.

 Follow the link at the top of the page to get the source code for the completed project.
-The *cu30* folder has the code for the ASP.NET Core 3.0 version of the tutorial.
-Files that reflect the state of the code for tutorials 1-7 can be found in the *cu30snapshots* folder.
+The *cu50* folder has the code for the ASP.NET Core 5.0 version of the tutorial.
+Files that reflect the state of the code for tutorials 1-7 can be found in the *cu50snapshots* folder.

 # [Visual Studio](#tab/visual-studio)